 Issue with plus sized iPhones

 We had some reports of problems with displaying the recipes on 6+ and 7+ iPhone models.
-We have updated the app to fix this in version 2.3.2.
+We have updated the app to fix this in version 2.3.2 and beyond.
 Please email us if you are having a problem.

 You will need 200MB in storage to run the PlanBuyCook app.
 If you don’t have enough, you may need to delete any unused apps from your iPhone or iPad in order to run the app.